andriiyaremenko/pipelines/README.md

 # pipelines

-This package is intended to help user create workflow pipelines.
+This package helps a user create workflow pipelines.

 ### To install pipelines:
 ```go